microsoft/yardl/docs/matlab/language.md

 :::info Note

-The Matlab implementation supports the binary format, but does not currently support HDF5 or NDJSON.
+The MATLAB implementation supports the binary format, but does not currently support HDF5 or NDJSON.

 :::